spring1843/go-dsa/queue/README.md

 Queues are data structures that operate on the principle of First-In-First-Out (FIFO), enabling elements to be added to the rear of the queue through the enqueue operation and removed from the front of the queue through the dequeue operation.

-In the real world, queues are formed in situations where a first-come, first-served service is provided, such as at toll booths on highways.
+In the real world, queues are formed when a first-come, first-served service is provided, such as at highway toll booths.

-Another variation of queues is the double-ended queue, which allows for dequeuing from both ends, thereby facilitating both FIFO and LIFO (Last In, First Out) data structures.
+Another variation of queues is the double-ended queue, which allows for dequeuing from both ends, facilitating both FIFO and LIFO (Last In, First Out) data structures.

 ## Implementation

-Similar to [stacks](../stack), queues can be implemented using doubly [linked lists](../linkedlist/) or [arrays and slices](../array/).
+Like [stacks](../stack), queues can be implemented using doubly [linked lists](../linkedlist/) or [arrays and slices](../array/).
 Here is a linked list implementation:

 ```Go
 package main